 Early Learning: Four significant challenge areas are identified and detailed in this plan.

 Access Data shows that many King County children who need, and are eligible for, subsidized high-quality early learning programs are not able to access them.
 Certain geographic pockets of King County have large gaps in early learning facilities.
-These areas of need are extreme child care access deserts, defined as clusters of zip codes with statistically significant gaps in access to high quality early learning services for children eligible for subsidized services.
+These areas of need are child care access deserts, defined as clusters of zip codes or other types of areas with statistically significant gaps in access to high quality early learning services for children eligible for subsidized services.

 Lack of Investment While there has been public investment in subsidized early learning for children from low-income households in Washington State, public resources to provide infrastructure for early learning programs have not kept up with demand.
 Lack of funding for early learning facilities limits the number of children who can benefit from high-quality early learning programs.